prebid/prebid-server-java/docs/config-app.md

 - `adapters.<BIDDER_NAME>.usersync.cookie-family-name` - the family name by which user ids within adapter's realm are stored in uidsCookie.
 - `adapters.<BIDDER_NAME>.usersync.type` - usersync type (i.e. redirect, iframe).
 - `adapters.<BIDDER_NAME>.usersync.support-cors` - flag signals if CORS supported by usersync.
+- `adapters.<BIDDER_NAME>.debug.allow` - enables debug output in the auction response for the given bidder.
+Default `true`.

 In addition, each bidder could have arbitrary aliases configured that will look and act very much the same as the bidder itself.
 Aliases are configured by adding child configuration object at `adapters.<BIDDER_NAME>.aliases.<BIDDER_ALIAS>.`, aliases